Part 1: Tool Options

 The relevant methodologies still had to wait for improvements in computer technology and software engineering to become fully operational.
 Government laboratories, the military, research institutes, and others with early access to computing power and understanding of the mathematics involved have been selectively applying the techniques for years.
 However, only recently have suppliers attempted to create commercial products for PPM.

 The information in the table is intended only to provide starting points for further inquiry.
-In the "Focus" column, I've attempted to indicate main target industries and application areas, features that the supplier emphasizes, structural characteristics (e.g., suite), locations, and delivery modes.
+In the "Focus" column, I've attempted to indicate main target industries and application areas, features that the supplier emphasizes, structural characteristics (e.g., suite), provider location, and delivery modes (e.g., desktop, web-based, SaaS).
 At best, the information is useful for initial screening only.
 The tools differ in so many dimensions that it is impossible to fairly summarize distinguishing characteristics in just a few words.
 For example (as explained in Part 2), a tool may address a select few or nearly every task encountered in a large, project-based organization.
 It might recommend projects using sophisticated portfolio optimization routines and models designed for a specific industry or particular types of projects.
 Or, it may merely rank projects based on a simplistic scoring method chosen by the vendor as a lowest-common denominator applicable to the widest possible customer set.

-Use the links to obtain up-to-date information about how providers distinguish their tools.
+Use the links in my table to obtain up-to-date information about how providers distinguish their tools.
+(Please let me know if you find links that no longer work, or if you are aware of any PPM tools with project prioritization capabilities that are not on my list.)
 Product updates are announced almost weekly, and software capabilities can change significantly as new versions are introduced.
 Competition is fierce, and suppliers go out of business.
 Others are being acquired by larger companies.
 Oracle, for example, has purchased several PPM vendors and has yet to fully integrate the products or provide a comparative roadmap for customers.

 For the purpose of evaluating tools, it is helpful to understand the typical lifecycle of a successful tool, as available tools will range from "bleeding edge" to nearly obsolete.
 Francois Retief provides a helpful characterization, from which the following is derived: